jones58/right-to-city/README.md

 - Upgraded the form using Material Design principles.
 - Added custom colour scheme to the site with Tailwind, loosely based on the colours used by the graphic designer of marketing materials.
 I wanted to make them more saturated for web, to give a bold, fresh look.
 - I liked the red circles on the poster the graphic designer made.
 I thought about ways to incorporate them into my design, settling on adding them next to section titles.
 I did this using a div inline block: `tsx  <div className="bg-red-custom mr-2 inline-block h-10 w-10 rounded-full"></div> `.
 I think this does a good job of tying the sections together and creating a clear hierarchy.
+- As I was making the backtotop button, I had some issues with how it was displaying(at the bottom of the page and not each viewport).
+I debugged this and realised the issue was it was wrapped in the animation component.

 ## How to run it: